RichardLi6/UsingCommandLine/docs/DeletingFiles.md

     These commands do may not work on external cloud drives (i.e., Google Drive, oneDrive, etc.).

-    User is expected to have a file to delete for this section.
+    User is expected to have files and directories to delete for this section.

 <b>Introduction</b>